IUrreta/DatabaseEditor/README.md

 ,
 but you will still be able to keep using the tool.

-If you are connected to the internet and you **INSTALLED THROUGH GIT**, adn there's an update available, you'll see thie:
+If you are connected to the internet and you **INSTALLED THROUGH GIT**, and there's an update available, you'll see thie:
 ![image](https://github.com/IUrreta/DatabaseEditor/assets/95303008/9cb4d880-f2db-4af2-a346-1209ac48c866)
 ,
 just click it and the update will download and install **AUTOMATICALLY**, you won't have to do anything else.
 The tool will restart itself.
-If when the tool restarts itself it opens 2 windows in stead of one, close both of them and open manually the tool manually.
-You should have tha latest version installed.
+If when the tool restarts itself it opens 2 windows in stead of one, close both of them and open the tool manually.
+You should have tha latest version installed. (this should only be a problem when updating from 1.4.0)

 If, on the other hand, you installed downloading the zip, you'll see the same message but with a different icon:
 ![image](https://github.com/IUrreta/DatabaseEditor/assets/95303008/f35f7df7-34f3-4356-b542-5c5a7e8f6de9)